Most of us make New Year’s Resolutions, but how many of us keep them? Let’s…

-Do you find yourself stressing out about taking your family or small children on a big vacation?
-The airport can be a stressful place to navigate when you are trying to make a quick trip to the gate and get everyone fed and happy before boarding.
+The airport can be stressful when you are trying to make a quick trip to the gate and get everyone fed and happy before boarding.
 One thing you can do before you leave is rehearse the security checkpoint.
 Make it a fun event that everyone will enjoy and prepare them for what to expect at the airport.
 Here are a few tips to get you started:

 Plan your practice run the night before your big trip.